sarahkmccoy/unit_plan-Game-Design-in-Snap-/README.md

 ---

 ### Lessons
-# Total length: 2-3 Weeks
+### Total length: 2-3 Weeks

-# Folder with all lessons in google doc form:  https://drive.google.com/drive/folders/1-l9-JdSxMRznfCPocolEh-w9p44me85p?usp=sharing
+### Folder with all lessons in google doc form:  https://drive.google.com/drive/folders/1-l9-JdSxMRznfCPocolEh-w9p44me85p?usp=sharing

+Lesson Progression:

 1. Exploring the elements of video game (1 day)
 2. Code a simple game (Star Hunter) to see how some basic interactions are created (2 days).
 Explain the code, test and debug.